 You may wish to supplement this with either or both Real Alternative and Quicktime Alternative for, respectively, the Realmedia and Quicktime formats, although there is some doubt as to the legality of these filters.

-Its powerful feature-set lends itself as an ideal solution for cataloguing large collections of media content.
-Specifically, it is aimed at collections that traverse multile storage devices and where it is otherwise inherently difficult to locate a particular file in a collection.
+Its powerful feature-set lends itself as an ideal solution for cataloging large collections of media content.